 Climate change was characterized by important modifications in rainfall and temperature.
 The characteristic of the functioning of Mediterranean ecosystems, especially those of arid zones, is the diversity of plant behavior in relation to the environmental factor's variability.
 The study of this variability is the key for understanding how plant communities respond to climate change and to environmental factors.
 This study aimed to examine the phytomass production of two important forages species in pastoral ecosystems of Tunisia: Stipagrostisciliata (Desf.)
 De Winter and Cenchrus ciliaris L. We compared the performance of different populations of them.
 Biomass accumulation showed a very significant population effect (P<0.001).
 Population from Sidi Toui and Bou Hedma were the most efficient in terms of rainfall use efficiency.
-The least productive populations were Tozeur and Raas Jedir.
-Biomass accumulation of S. ciliata populations from Matmata and Gabes kept the same range in phytomass productivity.
-This variability emphasizes the importance of variability in intraspecific phytomass production in these perennial grass species.
+The least productive populations were Tozeur and Raas Jedir.Biomass accumulation of S. ciliata populations from Matmata and Gabes kept the same range in phytomass productivity.
 This variability also proved the importance of the precipitation effect on the production of phytomass.
 Differences between the two species differed significantly, Cenchrus ciliaris was the most productive.
 Within protected areas (National parks of Bouhedma and Sidi Toui) this species is still vigorous.
-Considering its high adaptability to bioclimatic constraints and its high pastoral value Cenchrus ciliaris may be considered as important grazed forage to small runniant nutrition.
+Considering its high adaptability to bioclimatic constraints and its high pastoral value Cenchrus ciliaris may be considered as important grazed forage to small ruminant nutrition.